Javier López (baseball): 2015

 In 2015, López matched his career high with 77 appearances, setting new career-bests with a 1.60 ERA and 0.89 WHIP.
 He struck out 26 batters in 391/3 innings pitched.
 Of all MLB pitchers, he held left-handed batters to the lowest batting average, .112 (in 20 or more innings).

 2016

 López appeared in 68 games in 2016, recording a 4.05 ERA with 15 strikeouts and 15 walks in 262/3 innings pitched.
 Along with teammate Brandon Crawford, López won the Willie Mac Award, which honors the Giants' most inspirational player.

-Retirement
+Post-playing career

 López announced his retirement on February 8, 2017.
 Soon afterwards, he re-joined the Giants as a special instructor during spring training.
 In February 2017 it was announced that Lopez, along with Jeremy Affeldt, would be serving as part-time color analysts on Giants telecasts throughout the 2017 season, due to regular analyst Mike Krukow reducing his schedule.
-On June 2, Lopez joined, for the first time, the other KNBR Giant's radio broadcasters during the after-game 'wrap-up' show.
+On June 2, López joined, for the first time, the other KNBR Giant's radio broadcasters during the after-game 'wrap-up' show.

+On December 5, 2025, the Giants hired López to serve as a front office advisor.